d1gits/dao-hack-movielist/README.md

     npm run start
     ```

-5. Jest is included for testing React components and Truffle's own suite is included for smart contracts.
+5. Truffle's own suite is included for smart contracts.
 Be sure you've compile your contracts before running jest, or you'll receive some file not found errors.
     ```javascript
-    // Runs Jest for component tests.
-    npm run test

     // Runs Truffle's test suite for smart contract tests. truffle test
     ```